Lenten Season Suggestions

 12. Try an electronic fast.
 Give up TV, video games, texting, tweeting, e-mail and all things electronic for one day every week (or everyday of Lent!).
 Use the time to read and pray.

-Home Up Holy Week Schedule Contributors Thanks Gathering History Devotionals History Prayer for Lent The Cross Lenten Suggestions Bibliography
+Home Calendar Holy Week Schedule Contributors Thanks Gathering History Devotionals History Prayer for Lent The Cross Lenten Suggestions Bibliography 12yrs of Devotionals

 Website is not an official outreach of Asbury United Methodist Church.